PFAS remediation methods

 Phytoremediation

-Plants serve as a removal agent for soil based PFAS through phytoremediation.
+Plants serve as a removal agent for soil-based PFAS through phytoremediation.
 It is effective for low amounts of PFAS.
 This method is environmentally friendly.
 However, its effect at high concentrations is doubtful and is highly dependant on environmental conditions on the site in question (such as oxygen levels, pH and temperature)

 Summary